andrewpratt64/HM3MapGenerator/README.txt

 Notes for Blender:
 	- The properties in the Glacier2 section all have tooltips to give extra help
-	- If you use an entity type that is not in either chunk0 or chunk1 you need to add all of it's depends to the rpkg yourself
+	- If you use an entity type that is not in either chunk0 or chunk1 you need to add all of it's direct depends to the rpkg yourself
 	- If you have a single entity with a visual for the editor that requires several objects, you can make all of the visual parts children of an empty object, making sure each child object has the, "Export this entity" property unchecked.
 This is how both building_background_d and inflatable_crocodile_a001 work.
+Other objects, such as the gas canisters and the seaplane, had their mesh edited manually to fit a single object in Blender.
+		Any mesh can be used to represent the entity however.
+For example, the "facility_arena_ground_a_00" is just a primitive cylinder scaled to roughly fit the size of the object it represents.
+This process will hopefully be automated in the future.
-	- Don't change the pivot point on any objects that are being exported
+	- Don't change the pivot point on any objects that are being exported (...unless you know what you're doing)
-	- All objects are moved up by 1.52 meters so that z=0 in blender aligns with the floor in the test.entity map
+	- When setting the TEMP type or the TBLU type on an object, it must be a filehash (ex.
+00B4A45F11887CE0)

 Config settings:
-	-"path_Runtime": Path to the Hitman 3 Runtime folder
+	-"path_Runtime" (string): Path to the Hitman 3 Runtime folder
 		EXAMPLE: "D:/EpicGames/HITMAN3/Runtime"

 	-"path_rpkg_cli": Path to rpkg-cli.exe
-		EXAMPLE: "D:/Dev/hitman3/rpkg/rpkg-cli.exe"
+		EXAMPLE (string): "D:/Dev/hitman3/rpkg/rpkg-cli.exe"

-	-"path_ResourceTool": Path to the folder containing the ResourceTool executable and ResourceLib
+	-"path_ResourceTool": Path to the folder containing the ResourceTool executable and ResourceLib EXAMPLE (string): "D:/Dev/hitman3/rpkg/ResourceTool"
-		EXAMPLE: "D:/Dev/hitman3/rpkg/ResourceTool"

-	-"rpkgName": Name of the rpkg file to generate
+	-"rpkgName": Name of the rpkg file to generate EXAMPLE (string): "chunk1patch2.rpkg"
-		EXAMPLE: "chunk1patch2.rpkg"

 	-"hashTemp": Hash for the map's .TEMP file
-		EXAMPLE: "00E63B961C72ADFF"
+		EXAMPLE (string): "00E63B961C72ADFF"

 	-"hashTblu": Hash for the map's .TBLU file
-		EXAMPLE: "002358C35FE1FD13"
+		EXAMPLE (string): "002358C35FE1FD13"

+	-"defaultLogicalParentIndex" (int): Default value for each entity's logical parent entity index

+	-"defaultPhysicalParentIndex" (int): Default value for each entity's physical parent entity index

 CREDIT: